jeet2211/PSENet_Enhance/README.md

 Dataset used: [ICDAR2015](https://rrc.cvc.uab.es/?ch=4&com=tasks#TextLocalization)
 A training set of 1000 images containing about 4500 readable words A testing set containing about 2000 readable words
+## Preprocessed DATASET

-Run Craft model using the Readme file provided in the Craft-pytorch-master Run the images_preprocessing.py file as python images_preprocessing.py
+Run Craft model using its README.md file provided in the Craft-pytorch-master

+Change the paths in the image_preprocessing.py file accordingly and then run the images_preprocessing.py file as

+python images_preprocessing.py
 ### [Pretrained Model](#contents)